2022 Michigan Senate election

 The 2022 Michigan Senate election occurred on November 8, 2022, to elect all 38 members to the Michigan Senate.
 The election coincided with elections for all of Michigan's constitutional offices; governor, attorney general, secretary of state and all 110 seats in the Michigan House of Representatives.
 Seats in the Michigan Senate were last elected in 2018.

 Democrats gained four seats, giving them a majority of 20 out of 38 seats and winning control of the chamber for the first time since 1984.
-Simultaneously with Democrats gains in the state house, winning control of that chamber for the first time since 2008, and Governor Gretchen Whitmer winning re-election.
-Democrats won a trifecta in the state for the first time in 40 years.
+Simultaneously, Democrats made gains in the state house, winning control of that chamber for the first time since 2008, while Gretchen Whitmer won re-election.
+As a result, Democrats won a trifecta in the state for the first time in 40 years.

 Background

 This was the first election to take place after redistricting based on the 2020 United States census.
 Following a voter-passed constitutional amendment in 2018, the state legislature no longer creates legislative and congressional districts and was replaced by Michigan's Independent Citizens Redistricting Commission, a 13-member bipartisan committee.